-Bonuses are paid pursuant to the Company's short-term incentive compensation and senior executive compensation plans.
-Under the incentive compensation plan, 5% of the amount by which the Company's consolidated earnings, as defined in the incentive compensation plan, for each fiscal year exceeds 10% of the invested capital and long-term debt at the beginning of such fiscal year is allocated to a bonus pool to be paid out to participating employees, including the executive officers.
+Bonuses are paid pursuant to the Company's short-term incentive compensation plan and the Senior Executive Incentive Compensation Plan (the "Senior Executive Plan").
+Under the incentive compensation plan as in effect through 2001, 5% of the amount by which the Company's consolidated earnings, as defined in the plan, for each fiscal year exceeds 10% of the invested capital and long-term debt at the beginning of such fiscal year is allocated to a bonus pool to be paid out to participating employees, including the executive officers.
 Awards in varying amounts may be made from the pool at the discretion of the Compensation Committee.
-Under the senior executive plan, awards may be made based on performance goals including a percentage of the bonus pool described above.
-Awards under the senior executive plan may only be reduced by the Compensation Committee.
+Under the Senior Executive Plan, awards may be made based on performance goals including a percentage of the bonus pool described above.
+Awards under the Senior Executive Plan may only be reduced by the Compensation Committee.

-To establish target levels for executive officers' bonus awards, the Compensation Committee uses data provided by outside consultants for comparable positions at companies within our industry and companies from general industry with comparable performance characteristics such as return on net sales and return on equity.
+To establish target levels for executive officers' bonus awards, the Compensation Committee uses data provided by outside consultants for comparable positions at companies within our industry and companies from general industry with comparable performance characteristics such as cash flow, return on net sales and return on equity.

-In determining the 1999 bonus award for each executive officer, the Compensation Committee's primary focus was the review of the 1999 business plan with regard to net sales, pre-tax profit, and earnings per share, compared to actual results.
+In determining the year 2001 bonus award for each executive officer, the Compensation Committee's primary focus was the review of the year 2001 business plan with regard to net sales, pre-tax profit, cash flow, and earnings per share, compared to actual results.
 The Compensation Committee recognized the success the Company has had in achieving non-financial goals in the Company's acquisition and restructuring programs, and in making strategic plan decisions, which are expected to result in long-term growth and benefit the shareholders.
 As noted, however, the Compensation Committee gave greater consideration to short-term results.
-The Company fell short in achieving 1999 financial goals and, as a result, the 1999 bonuses of the executive officers, including the Chief Executive Officer, are down from the prior year.
+The Company fell short in achieving all of year 2001's financial objectives and, as a result, the year 2001 bonuses of the executive officers, including the Chief Executive Officer, were below target levels.

-For 1999, the Compensation Committee had designated Mr. Ratcliffe as the sole participant in the senior executive plan and established his objective performance goal by designating a percentage of the incentive compensation plan pool be paid to Mr. Ratcliffe.
-The Compensation Committee exercised its discretion pursuant to the senior executive plan to award Mr. Ratcliffe a bonus of \$390,000.
+For the year 2001, the Compensation Committee had designated Mr. Ratcliffe as the sole participant in the Senior Executive Plan and established his objective performance goal by designating that a percentage of the short-term incentive compensation plan pool be paid to Mr. Ratcliffe.
+Since Mr. Ratcliffe retired as President and Chief Executive Officer, effective July 1, 2001, he was not eligible for a bonus for 2001.